Phoenixravier/aliceravier.github.io/index.md

 - It must also be able to complete any number of walk()-run()-slow()-stop()-startAgain() cycles, from init.

-- From init, when calling the sleep() method, it might fall asleep (return true), in which case it should then be able to call awaken() and then startOver().
+- From init, when calling the sleep() method, it might fall asleep (return true), in which case it should then be able to call awaken() and then startAgain().
 It should be able to repeat this infinitely.

-- From init, it might also call the sleep() method which would return "false", in which case it should change anything to the state.
+- From init, it might also call the sleep() method which would return "false", in which case it shouldn't change anything to the state.
 It can call sleep():false an infinite number of times.

 Once you have written this protocol, run it and then write a program which uses your animal class and does not error.
 And then one which does error.